 NISRA will hold personal data in line with the Department of Finance Retention and Disposal Schedule.
 The Act does allow for personal information held solely for statistics or research purposes to be retained for future use.
 However NISRA will only continue to hold personal data where there is a clear need for this data to be used in future statistics or research.

-Under the Act, you have rights in relation to the information NISRA holds about you.
-You can request access to personal information that NISRA holds on you by making a subject access request.
-To make a subject access request you should email or write to the Department of Finance Data Protection Officer at the address above.
-In reply we will be as open as possible.
+Under data protection legislation, you have rights as an individual which you can exercise about the information NISRA holds about you.
+NISRA tries to be as open as possible in terms of giving you access to your personal data.
+You can find out if the Agency hold any information by making a subject access request.
 However the Act does allow Organisations to withhold access to personal data if they are held solely for statistics and research purposes.

-You can raise a complaint about how NISRA have handled your data by contacting the Department of Finance Data Protection Officer.
-If you are not satisfied with the response to your complaint or you believe NISRA are not processing your personal data in accordance with the law, you can write to the Information Commissioner:
+If you are not satisfied with the Data Protection Officer’s response or believe NISRA is not processing your personal data in accordance with the law, you can complain to the Information Commissioner at:

 Changes to this privacy notice